Saturday, January 31, 2009

 Tuesday, January 20, 2009

 If a person lit a fire in his field and the fire spread, that person is liable.
-Is that fire his “property,” and he is liable only for the damages, or is it “arrows” - his own force, and he is liable also for pain, healing, and unemployment?
-It is “arrows.”
+Is that fire his "property,” and he is liable only for the damages, or is it “arrows" - his own force, and he is liable also for pain, healing, and unemployment?
+The answer is that it is like "arrows."

-A cow is only liable for eating someone else's fruit if it veered into this someone's field.
-The owner of the cow could try to claim that the cow's mouth is his premises, and “what is your fruit doing in my cow's mouth?”, but the above case of a dog that ate a biscuit precludes this.
+A cow is only liable for eating someone else's fruit if it veered into someone's field.
+The cow's owner could try to claim that the cow's mouth is his premises, and "What is your fruit doing in my cow's mouth?" but the above case of a dog that ate a biscuit precludes this.

 Monday, January 19, 2009

 If a dog or a goat kid jumped from the top of a roof and broke the utensils it landed on below, the animal's owner pays full damages.
 If it fell?
-This opinion implies that the owner is not liable, but the final law is that in a situation that begins with negligence and ends in unavoidable mishap the owner is liable.
+This opinion implies that the owner is not liable.
+Still, the final law is that the owner is responsible in a situation that begins with negligence and ends in an unavoidable mishap.

-If a dog took a biscuit from the coals and went to a stack of grain sheaves, where it ate the biscuit and set fire to the stack, for the biscuit the dog's owner pays full damages and for the stack he pays half the damage.
+If a dog took the biscuit from the coals and went to a stack of grain sheaves, where it ate the biscuit and set fire to the stack, for the biscuit, the dog's owner pays full damages, and for the stack, he pays half the damage.

 Sunday, January 18, 2009

-The case of one living in the house of his fellow without the latter's knowledge is in essence “this one benefits and this one does not lose,” and the final decision on it is that the squatter doesn't need to pay rent.
+The case of one living in the house of his fellow without the latter's knowledge is, in essence, "this one benefits and this one does not lose," and the final decision is that the squatter doesn't need to pay rent.

 Saturday, January 17, 2009

-What are normal "tooth" damages obligating the owner in full payment?
+What are normal "tooth" damages obligating the owner to full payment?
 Fruits and vegetables.
-If an animal ate a garment or utensil, the owner pays half damage.
+The owner pays only half the damage if an animal eats a garment or utensil.
 When is this?
-On the damaged party's premises, but if the animal eats in the public domain, owner pays only for what he benefited by skipping its next feeding.
+On the damaged party's premises, but if the animal eats in the public domain, the owner pays only for what he benefited by skipping its next feeding.

 Eating in a pinch, such as cats eating dates and donkeys eating fish, is normal damage.